The Crystals: "Replacement" Crystals

 Soon after "He Hit Me" flopped, Phil Spector began recording singer Darlene Love and her group the Blossoms.
 The Crystals were not able to travel from New York to Los Angeles fast enough to suit the LA-based Spector, who wanted to quickly record writer Gene Pitney's "He's a Rebel" before Vikki Carr could release her version on Liberty Records.
 As Love and the Blossoms were also based in Los Angeles, Spector recorded and released their version under the Crystals' banner.
-It was not the first time Spector promised the Blossoms a single and release it under the Crystals name.
+It was not the first time Spector promised the Blossoms a single and released it under the Crystals name.

 The song had originally been offered to the Shirelles, who turned it down because of the anti-establishment lyrics.
 It marked a shift in girl group thematic material, where the singer loves a "bad boy", a theme that would be amplified by later groups (especially the Shangri-Las' "Leader of the Pack").

 The ghost release of this single came as a total surprise to the Crystals who were an experienced and much traveled girl harmony group in their own right, but they were nevertheless required to perform and promote the new single on television and on tour as if it were their own.
 The single reached number one on the Billboard Hot 100 in November 1962.

-"He's a Rebel" was the Crystals' only US number one hit and also made the UK top 20.
+"He's a Rebel" was the Crystals' only US number-one hit and also made the UK top 20.
 "He's a Rebel" kept Pitney's own "Only Love Can Break a Heart" off the top spot on 3 November 1962.
 Pitney never reached the Hot 100's summit.
 The Crystals follow-up single, "He's Sure the Boy I Love", was also recorded by Love and the Blossoms.
 It reached number 11 on the Billboard chart and featured a spoken intro by Love.